Jackson and Ravens can’t sustain regular season success

-BALTIMORE (AP) — The Lamar Jackson who ran with abandon and thew 36 touchdown passes for the best team in the league failed to show up in the playoffs — again.
+BALTIMORE (AP) — The Lamar Jackson who ran with abandon and threw 36 touchdown passes for the best team in the league failed to show up in the playoffs — again.

 During his marvelous second season in the NFL, Jackson was an All-Pro quarterback who carried the Baltimore Ravens to the best record in the league.
 Jackson amassed the most yards rushing by a quarterback in league history and was the catalyst of an offense that led the NFL in scoring.

-All of that — as well as Baltimore’s 12-game winning streak and home-field advantage — was irrelevant against the Tennessee Titans on Saturday night.
+And that is why the top-seeded Ravens are done for the season, much sooner than expected.
+Baltimore’s 12-game winning streak, home-field advantage and status as the top seed in the AFC proved completely irrelevant.

+“We just beat ourselves.
+I had a lot of mistakes on my behalf,” Jackson said.
+“Three turnovers.
+That shouldn’t happen.”

-Coming off a three-week break and looking appropriately rusty in doing so, an error-prone Jackson threw two interceptions, lost a fumble and didn’t get the Ravens into the end zone until the fourth quarter of a 28-12 defeat.
+Coming off a three-week break and looking appropriately rusty in doing so, an error-prone Jackson didn’t get the Ravens into the end zone until the fourth quarter.
+That’s exactly what happened a year ago, when Baltimore scored two late touchdowns in its playoff opener against the Los Angeles Chargers.

-All season long, Jackson was intent upon erasing the memory of his rookie season, when he guided Baltimore to a 6-1 finish before faltering in the postseason opener at home against the Los Angeles Chargers.
-Jackson went 2 of 8 for 17 yards and an interception in the first half, and the Ravens trailed 23-3 in a one-and-out playoff performance.
+Jackson’s goal this season was to erase the memory of that game, which came after he guided Baltimore to a 6-1 finish.
+Jackson went 2 of 8 for 17 yards and an interception in the first half against the Chargers, and the Ravens fell behind 23-3 in a one-and-out playoff performance.

 It was Super Bowl or bust this time around, and Baltimore sure looked capable of making that happen.
 Jackson and the Ravens were virtually unstoppable over the final three months, slapping aside some of the best teams in the league with surprising ease.

-That’s what made this game so darn surprising.
-Jackson did manage to rush for 143 yards, but most of that came in two chunks, a 30-yarder in the third quarter and a 27-yarder during Baltimore’s lone touchdown drive.

-But twice he failed to convert fourth-and-1 runs, stuffed at the line of scrimmage on each occasion.
+The Ravens were 8 for 8 on fourth-and-1 situations this year.
+Jackson went 0 for 2 in this one, getting stuffed at the line of scrimmage on each occasion.
 Both times, the Titans went the other way for touchdowns.

-Before this game, Baltimore was 8 for 8 on fourth-and-1 this season.
-Then again, very little that occurred during the regular season for the Ravens went right on this night.
+“I hate losing.
+I really do,” Jackson said.
+“We’ve just go to try hard next time around and convert it.”

-Jackson’s 50th pass of the night, on fourth down in Tennessee territory with just over 4 minutes left, hit the ground with a thud.
-So, in fact, did Baltimore’s season.
+Jackson’s 50th pass of the night, on fourth down in Tennessee territory with just over 4 minutes left, hit the ground with a thud — just like Baltimore’s season.

-He finished 31 for 59 for 365 yards.
-The main number, however, was the 12 points — Baltimore’s lowest output of the year.
+Jackson finished 31 for 59, the Ravens made 29 first downs and racked up 530 yards.
+The main number, however, was 12 — the number of points Baltimore scored in its lowest output of the year.

 Jackson doesn’t deserve all the blame for the collapse.
 Heck, the Ravens twice were penalized on punt returns without even getting their hands on the ball.
 And another All-Pro selection, Marcus Peters, was burned badly by Kalif Raymond on a 45-yard touchdown pass immediately after Jackson failed to gain the yards necessary to maintain possession.